Zugspitze: Caves

+In 1985, during the construction of the uppermost section of a new railway tunnel to the Zugspitzplatt ski area, massive ice was unexpectedly encountered across the entire tunnel cross-section, extending for a further 19 meters.
+At the altitude of 2570 meters, the bedrock lays within a permafrost area, the ice temperatures were -1.5°C. The ice was evidently part of an ice-filled cave system within the extensive karst region of the Zugspitze.

 Name

 From the early 14th century, geographic names from the Wetterstein Mountains began to be recorded in treaties and on maps, and this trend intensified in the 15th century.
 In 1536 a border treaty dating to 1500 was refined in that its course was specified as running over a Schartten ("wind gap" or "col").
 In the 17th century the reference to this landmark in the treaty was further clarified as "now known as the Zugspüz" (jetzt Zugspüz genant).
 The landmark referred to was a wind gap on the summit of the Zugspitze and is used time and again in other sources.
 During the Middle Ages Scharte was a common name for the Zugspitze.